evolvere-tech/cisco-aci-cli/README.md

 ## Installation

+Create a virtual env (optional):

+    virtualenv venv
+    source venv/bin/activate
+    pip install -r requirements.txt

 Script doesn't require installation and can be invoked directly:

 	python acli.py

-File settings/aci_settings.py needs to be amended prior running the script with respective credentials for APIC controllers.
+File config.yml needs to be amended prior running the script with respective credentials for APIC controllers.
 Multiple fabrics are supported by the script: if either username or password are not specified the script will prompt for the login credentials.

 # Usage